khushv/khushv.github.io/_posts/2021-05-04-Back to Basics - Process Injection 101.md

 ![Result ](/assets/img/7.png)
 _Nothing more satisfying._

 The more astute reader may spot that command prompt doesn't return until meterpreter exits.
-This can be fixed either by migrating process, or ensuring that meterpreter exits cleanly.
-Something to be work on in a future iteration.
+This can be fixed either by migrating process, or ensuring that meterpreter exits cleanly using EXITFUNC.
+Something to be worked on in a future iteration.

 However, the real test is in bypassing at least an AV.
 Let's take this executable and see if Defender complains: